-When the natural flow on the Teton River drops to a point where it is only sufficient to fill water right priorities senior to October 17, 1885 for diversions upstream of gage 13055250, the "Splitter" headgates (where the river splits into the North and South Forks) are usually operated by the Teton River water users so that only the water supply demand by the Teton Island Feeder Canal is passed down the North Fork channel through the Splitter headgates.
-This results in drying up the North Fork Teton River channel below the Teton Island Feeder Canal and enables the water right accounting to compute the natural flow (reach gain) arising downstream of the Teton Island Feeder Canal that is available to the Lower North Fork canal water rights that are junior to unfilled senior water rights upstream.
+When the natural flow on the Teton River drops to a point where it is only sufficient to fill water right priorities senior to October 17, 1885 for diversions upstream from gage 13055250....and the North Fork Teton River diversions downstream from the Teton Island Feeder aren't calling for any storage water deliveries.....the "Splitter" headgates (where the river splits into the North and South Forks) are usually operated by the Teton River water users so that only the water supply demand by the Teton Island Feeder Canal is passed down the North Fork channel through the Splitter headgates.
+When the river channel immediately below the Teton Island Feeder diversion is dry, the discharge at gage 13055250 in the water right accounting is set to zero to enable a more precise computation of natural flow gain between the Teton Island Feeder and the Saurey Canal.

-Sending water down the North Fork channel at the Splitter exceeding the demand by the Teton Island Feeder after the October 17, 1885, priority has been cut can interfere with the calculation of reach gains below gage 13055250 and reduce the amount of computed natural flow available to canals downstream of gage 13055250.
+Sending water down the North Fork channel at the Splitter exceeding the demand by the Teton Island Feeder after the October 17, 1885 water right is out-of-priority can interfere with the calculation of reach gains below gage 13055250 and reduce the amount of computed natural flow available to canals downstream from gage 13055250.
 Adding additional stored flow to the North Fork channel below the Teton Island Feeder can also result in increasing channel losses and potentially decrease the total natural flow available to Teton River diversions both upstream and downstream from gage 13055250.

-Because canals both upstream and downstream from gage 13055250 don't want to be charged for the additional loss of water, the discharge in the Teton River immediately below the Teton Island Feeder, after the October 17,1885 priority is cut, is typically shut to zero.
-After the discharge is shut to zero, all water arising downstream of the Teton Island Feeder is natural flow and available to downstream Teton River diversions according to the priorities that can be filled with that natural flow.
+Because canals both upstream and downstream from gage 13055250 don't want to be charged for the loss of water in the North Fork reach, the discharge in the Teton River immediately below the Teton Island Feeder, after the October 17,1885 priority is cut, is typically shut to zero.
+After the discharge is shut to zero and the discharge at gage 13055250 is set to zero in the water right accounting during this time to reflect the dry stretch of channel, all water arising downstream from the Teton Island Feeder becomes natural flow and is available to downstream Teton River diversions according to the priorities that can be filled with that natural flow.